MrQR-me/docs/FormBuilder/formbuilder.md

 * If duplicated to another site (Site **B**) the original content is preserved and cannot  be edited.

-* Additional sections, content and inputs added to the original form in site **A** will not be added to the duplicated form in **B**
+* Additional sections, content and inputs added to the original form in site **A** will not be added to the duplicated form in site **B**

-* New content & inputs can be added to original sections on the form on site **B** however they cannot  be edited or removed.
+* New content & inputs can be added to original sections on the duplicated form on site **B** however they cannot  be edited or removed and will not be added to the original gorm in site **A**.

-* New Sections, Content and inputs can be added, edited and removed as normal on the form on site **B** and not added to the original form on Site **A**.
+* New Sections, Content and inputs can be added, edited and removed as normal on the duplicated form on site **B** and will not added to the original form on Site **A**.

 * If the form is duplicated again on site **B** a new form is created and is  fully Editable.